 yet he had lived there with this woman. she had shown suddenly, but no one was certain from where. someone thought her canadian. while he watched daytime tv, she'd lie fair in the meadow up the hill, sunning herself. i saw her one late afternoon sprawled on a mat in the tall shadowy grass. there she was, bareback, chin propped on elbows, reading. she glanced over indifferently as i passed by to pick plums from a tree further up the yard. and was gone when i ambled back.

-next we heard the landlady wanted to put money into a renovation. on the cheap of course and amateurish, a hack electrician looping grey conduit stapled coarsely to old beams overhead. this guy was an all round handyman. he cleaned rat shit from the upstairs, replaced cracked windows and nailed floor boards flush. he apparently did most all of the work himself to make the place livable again. he fixed the old wood stove to code, and installed a chimney cap, plugged and plastered various holes to keep wildlife at bay. he hauled a carpet to cover coarse floorboards in the bedroom upstairs, painted the ceiling a sallow white, the front door dark green. he straightened the stairs and leveled the floor in the hall. he said they would install a new electric stove. new cabinets, a stainless new sink for the kitchen, granite to top the counters. the roofers came and newly shingled the roof. the main room downstairs was dark. it opened to the pergola leading outside. he tore down yards of ivy and vines covering that old gazebo to allow some new light ambling the downstairs.
+next we heard the landlady wanted to put money into a renovation. on the cheap of course and amateurish, a hack electrician, named john, looping grey conduit stapled coarsely to old beams overhead. this guy was an all round handyman. he cleaned rat shit from the upstairs, replaced cracked windows and nailed floor boards flush. he apparently did most all of the work himself to make the place livable again. he fixed the old wood stove to code, and installed a chimney cap, plugged and plastered various holes to keep wildlife at bay. he hauled a carpet to cover coarse floorboards in the bedroom upstairs, painted the ceiling a sallow white, the front door dark green. he straightened the stairs and leveled the floor in the hall. he said they would install a new electric stove. new cabinets, a stainless new sink for the kitchen, granite to top the counters. one morning the roofers came and newly shingled the roof, done by late afternoon. the main room downstairs was dark. it opened to a pretty pergola leading outside. john tore down yards of ivy and vines covering that old gazebo to allow some new light ambling into the downstairs.

 C:michael geiger 2015

 thank you for reading (and possibly publishing) this!